Home Exterior Wall Bowed Inwards, Leaking Significantly, Repaired

 This Kansas City homeowner initially called Thrasher for an estimate to repair cracks in the front foundation wall.
 When our field consultant visited the home, he discovered that the cracks were a symptom of a larger problem.
-The steel beams that had been installed by another firm were spaced too far apart to handle the load of the wall.
+The steel beams installed by another firm were spaced too far apart to handle the wall's load.
 This improper spacing caused the beams to become overloaded and fail.
 Previously repaired cracks reappeared and worsened, allowing water to infiltrate the basement.

-To provide a permanent structural repair solution, Thrasher recommended that the existing beams be removed and 6 helical tiebacks be installed to stabilize and straighten the wall.
+Thrasher recommended that the existing beams be removed to provide a permanent structural repair solution, and six helical tiebacks be installed to stabilize and straighten the wall.

 Thrasher installed a foundation underdrain system to prevent water infiltration.
-This involved coating the exterior wall with a sealer, applying a drain mat, then installing an edge drain and drain tile system which was extended to a daylight termination point.
+This involved coating the exterior wall with a sealer, applying a drain mat, installing an edge drain and drain tile system, which was extended to a daylight termination point.